Prospects of observing gamma-ray bursts with orbital detectors of ultra-high energy cosmic rays: Sensitivity of an UHECR telescope to GRBs

-where $A$ is expressed in units of cm$^2$, $\Omega$ is in steradians, $F_\text{GRB}$ is in $\mathrm{erg~cm}^{-2}$, and $t_\mr{GRB}$ is in seconds.
 We are now ready to estimate capabilities of the detectors discussed above to register a GRB.
-We employ the Fermi GBM gamma-ray burst catalog~\cite{2014ApJS..211...12G,2014ApJS..211...13V,2016ApJS..223...28N} exploiting the high level of sensitivity of the GBM and its large field of view (8~sr).
-We considered the whole sample available on November~4, 2018, and its two subsets: one for short GRBs with the prompt duration~$T_{90}<2$~s, and a complementary set of long GRBs with $T_{90}>2$~s.
-The sample contains 2438 events registered in more than 10 years of operation, with 2030 long and 408 short GRBs.
-We assume $t_\mr{GRB}=T_{90}$ in equation~(\ref{eq:snr}).
-Table~1 presents percentage of short and long GRBs included in the Fermi GBM catalog such that $\SNR>3$ for the respective detector.
+We employed the latest Fermi GBM gamma-ray burst catalog~\cite{2020ApJ...893...46V} exploiting the high level of sensitivity of the GBM and its large field of view (8~sr).\footnote{ Fermi GBM operates in the 8~keV--40~MeV energy range because prompt emission of a ``typical'' GRB peaks at energies $\mathcal{O}$(100)~keV. } We considered the sample available on May~10, 2020.
+The sample contained 2799 events registered in almost 12 years of operation.
+We assumed $t_\mathrm{GRB}=T_{90}$ in equation~(\ref{eq:snr}) and extracted~$T_{90}$ and the fluence~$F_\mathrm{GRB}$ for all events in the catalog and performed calculations for each of them separately.
+We also considered two subsets of the data set: one with short GRBs with the prompt duration~$T_{90}<2$~s (461 events), and a complementary set of long GRBs with $T_{90}>2$~s (2338 events).

-Finally one has to estimate corrections coming from the limited acceptance of an UHECR telescope working as a ``GRB detector.''
-First, the acceptance is constrained by geometric considerations: the zenith angle~$\theta$ of a potentially detectable GRB must be small enough, otherwise there will be a considerable suppression: $F_\mr{GRB}\to F_\mr{GRB}\cos\theta$.
+Finally, one has to estimate corrections coming from the limited acceptance of an UHECR telescope working as a ``GRB detector.''
+First, the acceptance is constrained by geometric considerations: the zenith angle~$\theta$ of a potentially detectable GRB must be small enough, otherwise there will be a considerable suppression: $F_\mathrm{GRB}\to F_\mathrm{GRB}\cos\theta$.
 Assuming conservatively $\theta\sim60^\circ$, we get~$1/4$ of the celestial sphere.
 Next, the fraction of time with the lowest background level used above is of the order of 15\% of all time in orbit~\cite{JEM-EUSO-exposure}.
 As a result, only $\approx4$\% of all GRBs can be registered (with an appropriate trigger) by an orbital telescope of UHECRs.

-Fermi GBM has detected 2438 bursts in 10.3 years of operation with effective coverage of 2/3 of the celestial sphere.
-That means one can expect \keuso\ to register 2.1 bursts in average every year of operation in space providing it has an appropriate ``slow'' trigger.
+Let us look at the results presented in Table~1.
+Fermi GBM has detected 2799 bursts in $\approx11.8$ years of operation with effective coverage of 2/3 of the celestial sphere.
+That means one can expect K-EUSO to register 2.1 bursts in average every year (with $\mathrm{SNR}>3$) of operation in space providing it has an appropriate ``slow'' trigger.
 Approximately the same number of registered GRBs can be expected from any single telescope of the POEMMA mission.
-The stereo mode of observing UHECRs extends the capabilities of POEMMA to register GRBs by approximately 1.5 times.
+The stereo mode of observing UHECRs extends the capabilities of POEMMA to register GRBs by approximately~1.5 times.
+The numbers will increase up to~3.1 and 4.8 respectively if one takes $\mathrm{SNR}>2$.
 Chances of Mini-EUSO and TUS to detect a GRB are slim.